TI4-Online/TI4-Streamer-Buddy/README.md

 # TI4-Streamer-Buddy

+### Setup instructions

 Run the streamer buddy app on the TI4-TTPG host's computer, type "!buddy" into chat to have the mod start pushing data to buddy.

+(The app runs a local webserver on ports 8080 and 8081, it does not need access to access to the filesystem if you want to sandbox it.)

+### Developer information

 Github actions build the app for Mac/Windows when the tag changes.
 Update the tag via: